The Molly Maguires (film): Plot

 After a violent football match with a rival pit, Dougherty gets in a fight with one of the rivals and is beaten up by the police.
 James is asked to take a revenge action and breaks a policeman's jaw.
 The captain chastises James but he said he had to make it look real (quoting the captain regarding his earlier attack in the bar).

 Kehoe and the four other ringleaders appear at the Raines house and usher old Mr. Raines away.
 They ask James to kneel and they make the sign of the cross.
 He thinks he is going to be killed but instead they make him a member of the Ancient Order of Hibernians.
 Mary chides him for joining, but the next day they take a train trip to the city and go shopping.
 While Mary is looking at hats, he has a rendezvous with the captain and gets payment for giving the names of the ringleaders.

 A train of coal wagons is derailed by an explosion on the track co-ordinated by the Mollys.
 At a meeting of the Hibernians, James is asked to put a superintendent at the Shenandoah pit out of action.
-Kehoe and James go to Shenandoah, but are ambushed by the police.
+Kehoe, Frazier, and James go to Shenandoah, but are ambushed by the police.
 The police arrest eight men back at the pit, but all men have alibis.
 James is taken to the captain to interview, who beats him up before he returns for realism.

 By now James and Mary are in love.
 They go for a picnic and discuss morality.

 Frazier and his wife are murdered in their bed by police (the "peelers") in a revenge attack.
 At the funeral, the priest shows little sympathy.
 Dougherty is arrested for killing the superintendent of the Shenandoah, but this is a ploy to bring the real killers forward.
 As old Mr. Raines gets the last rites, the priest calls Kehoe to discuss the whole affair.
 At Mr. Raines' wake the Mollys meet in a back room.
 The wake party break into the company store and steal a suit for Mr. Raines to be buried in, but Kehoe then gets carried away and starts stealing more things.
 He is distracted when James starts destroying bottles of alcohol with a shovel.
 They decide to set the store on fire.

 Kehoe and McAndrew are caught red-handed as they break into the explosives store at the pit and find that it is full of police.

 Only at the trial do they discover James' true identity.
 Mary watches in shock.
 Kehoe, McAndrew and Dougherty are sentenced to death.
 Mary explains she could cope with him as a murderer, but not as a traitor.